CodeReaper/nudus-php/README.md

 Extracts the key-value data from the $data parameter and loads the the file /view/{$name}.php.

-### baseurl($name)
+### baseurl($name, $return = false)

-Print $name prepended with the site root.
+Prints or returns $name prepended with the site root.
 Useful for when the site is e.g. located at /subdir/ to create a link to an asset or another page.

 ## Benchmark